newcleo-dev-team/lbh15/joss/paper.md

 # Use

-There are two main ways to use the package, that is, either by instantiating a liquid metal object to access its related properties, or by instantiating an object for each specific property.
-The former approach provides one single entry point to all the liquid metal properties, which are evaluated at the specified thermo-dynamic state after checking its validity (temperature between the melting and the boiling values, and positive pressure).
-In addition, the former approach allows to manage the properties correlations in a simpler way, by acting either on a single or on all liquid metal instances at the same time.
-The latter approach is best suited to cases where only a few specific properties are required for an individual thermo-dynamic state, i.e., where it may be too much to know the values of all the properties of the liquid metal at once.
+There are two main ways to use the package: either by instantiating a liquid metal object to access all its properties, or by instantiating an object for each specific property.
+The former approach provides a single entry point to all the liquid metal properties, which are evaluated at the specified thermo-dynamic state after checking that such state is valid (temperature between the melting and the boiling values, and positive pressure).
+In addition, this approach allows to select the default correlations of the properties by means of the available class methods.
+The latter approach is best suited to cases where only a few specific properties are required for an individual thermo-dynamic state, since it offers faster instantiation and evaluation of the correlation fucntions.

 # Implemented Properties

 The properties implemented so far can be subdivided into two groups:

-* *thermo-physical* (saturation vapour pressure, surface tension, density, thermal expansion coefficient, speed of sound, isentropic compressibility, specific heat capacity, specific enthalpy, dynamic viscosity, electrical resistivity, thermal conductivity, Prandtl number);
+* *thermo-physical*: saturation vapour pressure, surface tension, density, thermal expansion coefficient, speed of sound, isentropic compressibility, specific heat capacity, specific enthalpy, dynamic viscosity, electrical resistivity, thermal conductivity, Prandtl number;

-* *thermo-chemical*, including the diffusivity and the solubility of Oxygen and of the impurities within the liquid metals, the Oxygen partial pressure, the molar enthalpy, the molar entropy, the Gibbs free energy and the range of the Oxygen concentration values where a corrosion-protective oxide layer on metallic structure is assured.
+* *thermo-chemical*: diffusivity and solubility of Oxygen and of the impurities in the liquid metals, Oxygen partial pressure, molar enthalpy, molar entropy, Gibbs free energy, and Oxygen concentration range assuring corrosion-protective oxide layer on metallic structure.

 # Implementation History